What are the Symbols of Satanism?

 Name: Inverted Pentagram

 When used by satanic groups, the three downward points often signify rejection of the Christian Trinity.
+While not all satanic symbols are associated with opposition to religion or Christianity, the pentagram has often been used in that way.

 This is a 19th century image by Eliphas Levi called the "Sabbatic Goat."
 The name "Baphomet," which eventually became associated with this illustration, has been around since the 13th century and at some point became linked with pagan worship.